How to develop the proper build for a successful customer experience implementation journey

 Challenge 2: Coordinating disparate aspects of the organization to design, manage, deliver and monitor the CX

-This strategic blind spot is the inability of leaders to move beyond functional thinking when it comes to CX.
+The inability of leaders to move beyond functional thinking when it comes to CX is a strategic blind spot.
 A successful CX needs to include all parts of the company that directly or indirectly touch the customer.
 The CX is too important to be left to any one department; it must be a shared responsibility.
 The implementation challenge is therefore to lead a cross-functional approach to managing the CX.
 This requires clear and consistent communication that creates teamwork among all involved.
 Shared language, similar design features and common metrics can help align groups that come from different areas of the company.

 Challenge 3: Determining the contribution of each touchpoint to the overall CX and identifying critical touchpoints